 Find a good pair of shoes

 Running shoes are probably the most important gear you need for running.
 Ideally, you could go to a local running store and get fitted for shoes.
-If that is not an option or you don’t feel safe doing that right now, you could try some different shoes from Running Warehouse where you can return or exchange your new or used shoes within 90 days of purchase.
+If that is not an option, you could try some different shoes from Running Warehouse where you can return or exchange your new or used shoes within 90 days of purchase.
 Some websites have an online shoe finder and some stores do virtual shoe fittings.

 Get the right gear

 Next up is making sure you have some good running gear.
-If it’s going to be cold where you live, you will need to make sure you have layers, plus gloves, a headband or hat, and maybe a neck gaiter (which can double as a face mask if you briefly pass someone on the run).
-To save some money and time, you can check Running Warehouse for some sales and Amazon usually has some inexpensive running clothes as well.
+If it’s going to be cold where you live, you will need to make sure you have layers, plus gloves, a headband or hat, and maybe a neck gaiter.
+To save some money and time, you can check Running Warehouse for some sales.
+Amazon and Target usually have some inexpensive running clothes.
+Also, you can check your local running store for items on sale as well.

-You could even make a separate Instagram account just for running (if you already have a personal one).
+You could even make an Instagram account just for running.
 If you start following lots of runners, Instagram will start suggesting other runners for you to follow too.
 You can find me at @milebymile.

 You could also set other goals like a weekly/monthly mileage goal, find a fitness challenge to do, or run your own timed trial.
 Here are some other ways to work towards goals without any races planned.